 When, despite our best efforts and intent, human rights issues emerge in our value chain, we are committed to taking prompt action to provide effective remedy and to reviewing our processes to avoid recurrence.
 Our grievance mechanisms and reporting channels are available to all colleagues and business partners to raise human rights concerns or complaints, which supports our ability to identify and investigate potential human rights issues and to put in place relevant measures.
 In 2022, we plan to conduct a review and enhancement of our grievance mechanism to align it more closely with the expectations of the UN Guiding Principles on Business and Human Rights.
-Our Global Whistleblower Policy states our commitment to non-retaliation against those behavior in our Latin American operations.
-We are committed to business practices that respect human rights and that align with international standards of responsible business conduct.
-We take the allegations very seriously, and for this reason, we are reviewing and cannot comment further until our review is complete.
+Our Global Whistleblower Policy states our commitment to non-retaliation against those who raise concerns or complaints through our grievance mechanisms and channels.
+We also cooperate in good faith with state-based judicial and non-judicial mechanisms, which we believe can be an important part of the remedy actions.